nanreh/portpusher/README.md

 # PortPusher
 PortPusher is a tiny program in a tiny Docker image that keeps your [Bittorrent](https://en.wikipedia.org/wiki/BitTorrent) client(s) updated with the forwarded port from your [Gluetun](https://github.com/qdm12/gluetun) VPN session.
 It's the perfect companion container for your homelab/seedbox.

-Every few minutes, PortPusher check Gluetun for the current forwarded port and will "push" it to your Bittorrent client, if necessary.
+Every few minutes, PortPusher checks Gluetun for the current forwarded port and "pushes" it to your Bittorrent client.

 Supported BitTorrent clients:
 * [Transmission](https://transmissionbt.com/)